LashMUD/TheBrassRing/lib/domains/etnar/readme.txt

 changed frequently.
 Other places in the region will include:

 *The Bramblewood Forest containing:
- * a ruined monestary to explore with a quest
+ * a ruined monastery to explore with a quest
  * logging parties
  * the Three Sisters mountains with an area to explore
  * the ruins of the Morganheifer Mansion